LordiAnders/PAYDAY-2-VR-Fixes/README.md

 # PAYDAY-2-VR-Fixes
 Bunch of fixes for the mostly neglected VR version of PAYDAY 2.

+This is similar to the already existing '[Unofficial VR Patch](https://modworkshop.net/mod/27138)' by Zdann that was discontinued.

+This mod accomplishes the same fixes as Zdann's mod and shouldn't be used together or they might conflict.

 ## Fixes
 - Added proper reload timelines (animations and sounds) for all weapons that were missing them or had broken timelines.
 - Improved reload timelines on some weapons that had little animation or to reduce clipping.